 The inhabited island of Tristan da Cunha is seven miles in diameter and rises dramatically from the South Atlantic Ocean 1,750 miles from Cape Town in South Africa, 1,510 miles from St Helena and about 2,200 miles from Montevideo in Uruguay at 37°6′ 44″ S and 12°16′ 44″ W. Almost all travel is via Cape Town and transport is provided by an annual sailing of the South African Antarctic Research vessel S.A.
 Agulhas II and around nine annual sailings of the fishing vessels Lance and Edinburgh, which transport fuel, mail, food, freight, vehicles and limited numbers of passengers.
 Ships must anchor at sea and transfer passengers and goods via pontoons or RIBS to the small island harbour.

 Tristan da Cunha is part of the UK Overseas Territory of St. Helena, Ascension Island and Tristan da Cunha.
-The Governor (HE Nigel Phillips, based on St. Helena), and Administrator (HH Sean Burns, based in the Tristan Settlement of Edinburgh-of-the-Seven-Seas), work with the elected Tristan Island Council and the Chief Islander (The Hon.
-James Glass) to run the island.
+The Governor (HE Nigel Phillips, based on St. Helena), and Administrator (HH Philip Kendall, based in the Tristan settlement of Edinburgh of the Seven Seas), work with the elected Tristan Island Council and the Chief Islander (Cllr James Glass) to run the island.